elix1er/Haiku/README.md

 You need to install [nodejs](https://nodejs.org/en/download/).
 Once installation is done, let's build our first project.

-Clone this repo, go to the root of project and launch the build with the following command:
 ```
-// you need to install dependencies
+// create your haiku project
-# npm install
+# npm i create-haiku your_project_name

 // now, you can start with
 # npm run dev